mtj0928/nest/README.md

 The tool is so amazing, but the tool requires to build packages at first.
 The build time cannot be ignored on Cl environment where caches are not available like Xcode Cloud.

-scipio is a tool to generate and reuse xcframeworks, The tool drastically reduced the build time for the pre-build frameworks by fetching XCFrameworks from remote storage and reusing them.
+scipio is a tool to generate and reuse xcframeworks.
+The tool drastically reduced the build time for the pre-build frameworks by fetching XCFrameworks from remote storage and reusing them.